Improved energy barrier in higher-dimensional hypergraph product codes: Acknowledgments

-\emph{Acknowledgments}- I thank Qi Ye of Tsinghua University for providing the argument for the energy barrier of two-dimensional repetition code.
+I thank Qi Ye of Tsinghua University for providing the argument for the energy barrier of two-dimensional repetition code.
 I thank Isaac Kim for helpful discussions and feedback on an earlier version of this manuscript.
-I also thank Andrew Doherty, Xiao-Tong Ni for valuable discussions.
+I also thank Andrew Doherty, Xiaotong Ni for valuable discussions.
 The author acknowledges the financial support from Sydney Quantum Academy.
-This work was supported by the Australian Research Council Centre of Excellence for Engineered Quantum Systems (EQUS, CE170100009).
+This work was supported by the Australian Research Council Centre of Excellence for Engineered Quantum Systems (EQUS, CE170100009), and partially supported by NSFC (No.92476206).